marcus-bornman/cos_710_assignment_3/README.md

 # COS710 Assignment 3

-> This assignment involves comparing the performance of a single-point selection perturbative hyper-heuristic and
+> This  assignment  involves  employing  genetic  programming  and  incorporating modularization using automatically
-> multipoint selection perturbative hyper-heuristic for solving the examination timetabling problem.
+> defined functions (ADFs) to produce a clas-sifier  for  postoperative  patient  diagnosis.

 ## Overview